 The cost of re-roofing a house will vary depending on a number of factors including which roofing professional you hire, how big your roof is and what materials you use.
-The cost of re-tiling a large roof with slate tiles, for example, will cost more than replacing a small flat garage roof with felt.
+The cost of re-tiling-you should know that costs for replacing a large slate tiles roof are bigger than replacing a small flat garage roof with felt.
 The cost of re-roofing a terraced house and the cost of re-roofing a bungalow, as well as how much it is to re-roof a semi-detached roof are all common re-roofing needs.
-The following table lists some average reroofing costs, depending on the type of house you have and the size of your roof:
+Following there is a list with average reroofing costs which is taking in consideration the type of house and the size of roof:

 |Roof Job||Particulars||Price Variation||Common Quoted Price||Length of Time to Finish Job|

 |Repair leaking roof on a 2-bed bungalow||This depends on the severity of the leak.
 However, in most cases, approximately 6 roofing tiles are used and it should be a fairly quick fix.||£80 to £190||£120||1 to 3 hours|

 |Repair leaking roof on 3-bed, semi-detached house with 2 storeys||Again, the severity of the leak is a factor.
 However, generally 6 roofing tiles are used and it won’t be more than a morning’s work.||£88 to £200||£150||1 to 3 hours|

 |Replace lead chimney flashing||This should be a relatively simple job for any competent roofer.
 It will usually be completed within one day.||£300 to £450||£340||1 day|

 |Install flat roof on average single garage||Installation of a flat roof on a single garage using rubber membrane.||£840 to £1150||£900||1 day|

 |Install flat roof on conservatory||A job to erect a flat roof on a conservatory that measures roughly 3m by 3m.||£850 to £1150||£1000||2 to 3 days|